 Favourites 13th stage Vuelta 2017

 *** Sacha Modolo, Rui Costa, Matteo Trentin, Edward Theuns

-** Magnus Cort Nielsen, Juan José Lobato, José Joaquin Rojas
+** Magnus Cort, Juan José Lobato, José Joaquin Rojas

 * Tom Van Asbroeck, Michael Schwarzmann, Marco Haller